aichaos/rivescript-js/eg/second-reply/README.md

-# Asynchronous Objects
+# Asynchronous Second Reply

-This example demonstrates how a JavaScript object macro in a RiveScript bot can asynchronously send a user a message after a timeout.
+This example demonstrates how a JavaScript object macro in a RiveScript bot can send a second reply to the user asynchronously from the original reply, after a timeout.

-In this example we have our chatbot in a prototypical object named `AsyncBot`, and the bot implements functions such as `sendMessage(user, message)` to deliver messages to users.
+In this example we have our chatbot in a prototypical object named `MyBot`, and the bot implements functions such as `sendMessage(user, message)` to deliver messages to users.
 If you imagine this bot were to connect to an IRC server, the implementation of `sendMessage()` might deliver a private message to a particular user by nickname over IRC.
 In this example, it just writes a message to the console.

-View the source code of `bot.js` and `async.rive` for details.
+View the source code of `bot.js` and `second-reply.rive` for details.
 The JavaScript source is well-documented.
 The key pieces are:

-* In the call to `reply()`, we pass a reference to `this` (the `AsyncBot` object) in as the `scope` parameter.
-This scope is passed all the way down to JavaScript object macros, so that `this` inside the object macro refers to the very same `AsyncBot` instance in the application code.
+* In the call to `reply()`, we pass a reference to `this` (the `MyBot` object) in as the `scope` parameter.
+This scope is passed all the way down to JavaScript object macros, so that `this` inside the object macro refers to the very same `MyBot` instance in the application code.
-* The `asyncTest` object macro in `async.rive` is able to call the `sendMessage()` function after a two-second delay by using `setTimeout()`.
+* The `replyTest` object macro in `second-reply.rive` is able to call the `sendMessage()` function after a two-second delay by using `setTimeout()`.
   Any asynchronous JavaScript call could've been used in its place.
 For example, imagine the bot needed to call a web API to get local weather information and